Degreasers and Degreasing Equipment Information

-Degreasers and degreasing equipment remove grease, oil, lubricants or other organic films from parts using aqueous cleaners or solvent vapors.
-Degreasers and degreasing equipment are essentially parts washers that are used to remove grease, soil, oil, abrasive dust, blast debris, swarf, paint, corrosion or other contamination from the surfaces of components coming off a production line.
+Degreasers and degreasing equipment remove grease, oil, lubricants, or other organic films from parts using aqueous cleaners or solvent vapors.
+Degreasers and degreasing equipment are essentially parts washers that are used to remove grease, soil, oil, abrasive dust, blast debris, swarf, paint, corrosion, or other contamination from the surfaces of components coming off a production line.
 They often use a pressurized spray or immersion tank of hot or cold water with a detergent or cleaning agent.

 Degreasers and degreasing equipment are available both as complete turnkey systems or can be purchased and assembled part by part (or single selected parts can be used to replace worn out ones).
 Complete turnkey systems include all of the components required for parts washing applications, such as tanks, agitators, ultrasonic transducers, pumps or pressure generators, cabinets, nozzles or wheels, and reclamation systems.

 In hot water cleaning, degreasers and degreasing equipment use a heated supply of water or steam to perform the cleansing task.
-Aqueous cleaning degreasers and degreasing equipment use water or a water based cleaning solution to clean and prepare surfaces of parts.
-Solvent or vapor cleaning systems function by evaporating the solvent, which then condenses on the surface of the part.
+Aqueous cleaning degreasers and degreasing equipment use water or a water-based cleaning solution to clean and prepare surfaces of parts.
+Solvent, or vapor, cleaning systems function by evaporating the solvent, which then condenses on the surface of the part.
 The condensed solvent cleans the parts and drips back down into the tank for reclamation or disposal.

 There are a number of types of degreasers and degreasing equipment systems.
 These include immersion systems (both traditional and ultrasonic) and spray washers.

 In immersion tank cleaning systems, or scrub tanks, parts are immersed in a tank where the cleaning bath is agitated with impellers or paddles, or the parts are scrubbed manually.